mainmatter/mainmatter.com/src/posts/2022-12-23-sveltekit-super-rentals.md

 [Playwright](https://playwright.dev/docs/intro) was added automatically when we created our SvelteKit app and they seem to work great together.

-There is already a single test that was created when we set up the app called `tests/test.js`, we will replace the content of this soon, but for now let’s see what happens when we run this test:
+There is already a single test for Playwright that was created when we set up the app called `tests/test.js`; we will replace the content of this soon, but for now let’s see what happens when we run this test:

 ```bash
 svelte-super-rentals % npm run test